How to evaluate LLMs for SQL generation

 False

-The last component is to evaluate whether the generate SQL actually answers the user's question.
+Next, we evaluate whether the generated SQL actually answers the user's question.
 This test will be performed by gpt-4o-mini, and will assess how relevant the produced SQL query is when compared to the initial user request.

 This is a simple example which adapts an approach outlined in the G-Eval paper, and tested in one of our other cookbooks.